 For years I‘ve held Austin up as a hothouse for new plays and as a node of the #newplay network.
 I took what I saw in my first four years in town and extrapolated what was produced as being the environment that produced it.
 As my tenure lengthened, I began to be a little confused when the new plays started slowing down and classics began to proliferate.
 Devised work companies went on hiatus or focused on other things and the product no longer fit the narrative.
 I was, as it turned out, a little shortsighted and frankly selling the town short.

-Because, well, here's the thing—Austin isn’t a theater town.
+Because, well, here's the thing—Austin isn’t a theatre town.

 So why in the world would I recommend you move to Austin,